 - For mental health emergencies during business hours: Call 617-573-8226 or come directly to CHW Counseling.

-- Crisis/Emergency Counseling Service at CHW: Crisis Counselor Available Mon – Fri , 11am-4pm.
-It is best to call ahead at (617) 573-8226, if possible.
+- Crisis/Emergency Counseling Service at CHW: Crisis Counselor Available via telehealth or in-person Mon – Fri , 11 a.m. - 5 p.m.
+Students should call (617) 573-8226 to set up a telehealth crisis appointment or before coming to CHW, if possible.
 A student can always call or come to CHW Counseling for emergency concerns.

-- For mental health emergencies after hours or on weekends: Call CHW Counseling at 617-573-8226 and press 0 to be connected with a counselor.
+- For mental health emergencies after hours or on weekends: Call CHW Counseling at 617-573-8226 and someone will assist you.

 In the event of an immediate, life-threatening mental health emergency on campus, call the University Police at 617-573-8111.
 Off campus, call 911 or go to the nearest hospital emergency room.

-- Stephanie J.Kendall, Ph.D., Associate Director/Clinical Training Director
+- Stephanie J.Kendall, Ph.D., Associate Director/Clinical Training Director, Interim Co-Director

 - Teresa L. Blevins, Ph.D., Staff Psychologist/Practicum Training Coordinator